 Sooo…we made up a crockpot for 4 servings, 2 freezer meals for 1 plus a lunch and another freezer meal for 4…so 10 to 12 servings.
 That’s works if you need to feed a small army…which I’ll be doing again soon.
 Holidays, family, that sort of thing ya know 🙂

 And with all that explained, that’s why there are several printable options below.
-For 2.
-For 4.
-For 8.
+For 4 or for 8.
 All the printable recipes are just print the one that works best for you.

 Slow Cooker Ravioli Casserole Laying Order